See Mobile Observatory in action

 Creator of Mobile Observatory

-The developer of Mobile Observatory, Wolfgang Zima, spent years as a professional astronomer before transitioning to software development.
-After completing his PhD in Astronomy at the University of Vienna, he moved to Belgium to work as a postdoctoral researcher at the Institute for Astronomy at KU Leuven for five years.
-There, he discovered his passion for scientific software development, creating tools for analyzing spectra of pulsating stars and building a CCD image simulator for a space mission searching for exoplanets.
+Wolfgang Zima spent years as a professional astronomer before finding his way into software development.
+After completing his PhD in Astronomy at the University of Vienna, he worked as a postdoctoral researcher at the Institute for Astronomy at KU Leuven in Belgium for five years.
+It was there that he discovered a passion for scientific software — writing tools for analyzing spectra of pulsating stars and building a CCD image simulator for ESA's PLATO mission, a space telescope searching for Earth-like exoplanets.

-The story of Mobile Observatory began unexpectedly: after his Nokia phone broke during a mountain biking trip in late 2010, Wolfgang bought his first Android phone and was surprised to find no quality astronomy apps available.
-He decided to build one himself.
-Mobile Observatory was first released in January 2011 and has since grown into one of the most comprehensive astronomy apps for Android — with over 1 million downloads of the free version and 250,000+ downloads of the Pro version — continuously improved over more than a decade.
+Mobile Observatory started almost by accident: when his Nokia phone broke on a mountain biking trip in late 2010, Wolfgang got his first Android phone and was surprised that no good astronomy apps existed.
+So he built one.
+First released in January 2011, Mobile Observatory has since grown into one of the most comprehensive astronomy apps for Android — with over 1 million downloads of the free version and 250,000+ of the Pro version — and has been continuously improved for well over a decade.

-Since 2012, Wolfgang has called Freiburg, Germany home.
-Today, he works as a Senior Mobile Developer at sevdesk while continuing to develop Mobile Observatory with the same passion as day one — now with the help of modern AI tools that allow him to bring new features to life faster than ever before.
+Wolfgang lives in Freiburg, Germany, where he works as a Senior Mobile Developer at sevdesk.
+He continues to develop Mobile Observatory with the same enthusiasm as on day one — now with the help of modern AI tools that let him bring new features to life faster than ever.